Skip to main content

 Mt Sunapee State Park: Sunapee Beach parking lot open and plowed, no facilities.

-Ahern State Park: Parking lot open and plowed, no facilities.
+Ahern State Park: Parking lot not plowed, walk-in traffic only, no facilities.

 *All other Central Region Parks are open for walk-in use with limited parking and no facilites